 Finally we decided to just walk back down to Mykonos Town and see if anything was going on.
 It was 2130 at this point.
 It had to be, right?

 We went back to the disco.
 It was.
 Everyone was out.
 Loud music played out of the top floor of this place and people were in the courtyard dancing and drinking.
-We got drinks and sat a table by the door to the bar and by the stairs leading up to the club.
+We got drinks and sat a table by the stairs leading up to the club.
 It was a prime spot.
 We got to watch everyone walk up to the dance floor, see that it was deserted and walk back down.
-This only lasted for a while though.
-At some predetermined coordinated time, everyone flooded to this staircase.
+This didn’t last.
+At some predetermined time, everyone flooded to this staircase.
 It was packed and we were sitting right in the thick of it, all trace of regret evaporated.

 I did a terrible job of taking pictures, but here’s one of Joe at our table, pre-rush.